BobGu/ttt-clojure/notes_refactoring.md

 input class since it prints off output too.
 Really it is these are the interface with how the client interacts with out game.
 Going to hold off on pulling any of these things out and asks Toms opinion.
-* UI could use some cleaning up.
-Confirmation that message were recieved.
 * Pull out the printing responsibility to a different function